bug-zero/bugzero-gateway/README.md

 # bugzero-gateway
 Bug Zero Gateway is a VPN and that help to provide researcher to access private programs, and also program owner can monitor researcher activities for findings.

+More comprehensive reference can be found in [Wiki Pages](https://github.com/bug-zero/bugzero-gateway/wiki)

 ## Initialising VPN server

-This initialises a IPSec VPN sever with IKEv2 authentication.
+This initialises a IPSec VPN server with IKEv2 authentication.

 **Requirements**